Jazz Piano Standards You Should Learn

 This is a super inefficient method of learning jazz.

-And smart musicians understand this is not the best way to learn this art form.
+And smart jazz musicians understand this is not the best way to learn this art form.

 Don’t be Bill Murray!

-The next method is learning a tune by just focusing on the individual chords.
+The next method is learning a song by just focusing on the individual chords.
 For example, here’s the chord progression to Blue Bossa using this method:

 Although, this method is better than the 1st method…..it still leaves a lot to be desired.